Pradhumn115/Ruma/README.md

 ![Your Project Logo](https://www.rumaai.app/social-preview.png)

+# Suri Name has been Changed to Ruma

 # 🧠 Ruma – Your Personal AI Assistant for macOS

 Ruma is a blazing-fast, privacy-first AI assistant designed to run **locally on your Mac** with zero cloud dependency.
 It lives in your menu bar and is summoned with a simple hotkey — ready to assist you anytime with personalized, offline AI workflows.